yardenc2003/trino/FORK-README.md

     ./mvnw clean install -DskipTests
     ```

-2. Run the custom Docker build script:
+2. Run the custom Docker build script.
+You can **optionally** pass the base Trino version and a custom (forked) version:

     ```bash
     ./core/docker/forked-trino-docker.sh
     ```

+   Or specify versions explicitly:

+    ```bash
+    ./core/docker/forked-trino-docker.sh 475 475.2
+    ```

 This will produce Docker images for different architectures:

 * `trino-history-webui:475-<arch>` — a forked Trino Web UI image based on the core Trino server, packaged with essential plugins and history UI support

-After the build completes, make sure to tag the image appropriately to reflect the fork version.